Everything you'll need to build the ultimate Keto Cheese Board, plus a recipe for a delicious Caramelized Onion Dip with Bacon!

-Let’s start with some fun facts, you know it’s my favorite part!
+Let’s start with some fun facts, you know it’s our favorite part!

 History of Cheese:

 No singular person is credited with inventing or discovering cheese, but historians believe humans began domesticating animals for milk production about 10,000 years ago and discovered they could make cheese roughly 4,000 years ago.

 The discovery of cheese is believed to have been a happy accident when a sheepherder stored milk in the stomach of the ruminant animals to coagulate the milk.
 The milk separated into curds and whey, and viola cheese was born!